Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Clumps

 As discussed in M17, VELA-3 runs show a bimodality in clump lifetimes, $t_{\rm c,max}$ with respect to their free-fall times, $t_{\rm ff}$.
 We keep the same nomenclature and use the same threshold, $ 20 t_{\rm ff}$, to distinguish between short-lived clumps (SLCs) and long-lived clumps (LLCs), after excluding all ZLCs from further analysis ($t_{\rm c,max}$=0).
 In VELA-6, that bimodal distribution is absent (\Fig{histo}) and LLCs only account for an extended tail in the distribution of clump lifetimes.
 This is consistent with the results from isolated disc simulations with strong feedback \citep{Hopkins12b}.
 Therefore, the fraction of LLC in VELA-6 is much lower than in VELA-3.
 Feedback is limiting the lifetime of clumps but it also decreases the average clump densities, increasing the clump free-fall times.

-The clump mass function is very similar among the two models (\Fig{histo}).
+The clump mass function (\Fig{histo}) is very similar among the two models if clump masses are normalised by the disc mass, defined as all cold gas plus stars with high angular momentum within the galaxy radius (M14).
 SLCs dominate by number in both cases.
 Only the distribution of LLCs is radically different.
 LLCs with low masses, $M_{\rm c}/M_{\rm d} \le 0.03$, dominate the LLCs population in VELA-3.
 That population disappears in VELA-6.
-Only at high masses, $M_{\rm c}/M_{\rm d} >0.03$, the fraction of LLCs is roughly similar in both models.
-These giant clumps are massive enough to survive feedback, as steady winds generated by feedback are not expected to unbind giant clumps \citep{KrumholzDekel10}.
+The rarer LLCs in VELA-6 are limited to the most massive clumps ($M_{\rm c}/M_{\rm d} \geq 0.03$) with masses similar to the Toomre mass.
+These giant clumps are massive enough to survive feedback, as steady winds generated by feedback are not expected to unbind them \citep{KrumholzDekel10}.